surajrajan/automated-market-maker/README.md

 ## FAQ

-### How does the AMM submit prices?

-**Note:** In a real AMM, users would have the ability to set a *slippage* parameter that prevents actual swap to be too far off from the initial estimate.

 ### How does the AMM maintain prices?
 One standard way an AMM calculates price action is using the **constant product formula** - Whenever a trade (swap of assets) is made in the pool, the market maker will **maintain a constant k-value**, which is calculated by: